jithin-aj/Scraping/README.md

 python3 scrapy.py
 ```

-The script will create an excel file with all the URLs extracted from the jobs list we got
+The script will first scrap all the jobs links from the jobs search result.
+Later we open all the URL one after the other and scrap the below informations:
+* Job title
+* Company Name
+* Company location
+* Post dates
+* Seniority level
+* Employment type
+* Job function
+* Industries

+The script will open the chrome and scrap the information and all this process runs in the background.